adgatemedia/adgaterewards/README.md

 It is also recommended to set the iframe height to that of the users browser.
 This can be done in either [CSS](http://www.tagindex.net/css/frame/width_height.html) or [inline of the iframe.](http://www.w3schools.com/tags/att_iframe_height.asp)

 ### Step 4: Postback Information
 You'll need to set up a URL endpoint on your server, a postback, that we will call when a user completes an offer, or we receive a chargeback for a previously completed offer.

 For more detailed information you can go to [your vc wall](https://panel.adgatemedia.com/affiliate/vc-walls) click "Create AdGate Reward Wall" and then click "More Information on Postbacks" located under the Postback field.

+For an example of a plain PHP script handling Postbacks see [Plain PHP Postback Example](postback.php).